 - Inclusion on the Policies, Procedures and Forms section of the University’s website to alert the University-wide community of the approved Policy.

-The Academic Freedom Policy will be implemented across the University.
+The Academic Freedom and Freedom of Speech Policy will be implemented across the University.